giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 You can create the resources by running `kubectl apply -f FILENAME.yaml` and delete them by running `kubectl delete -f FILENAME.yaml`

 ### Templating applications
-In addition to workload clusters and nodepools, you can also template applications.
+In addition to Workload Clusters and nodepools, you can also template applications.
 Apps belong to catalogs.
 While you can define your own catalogs, we already provide two: `giantswarm` and `giantswarm-playground`.
 The former contains applications that we know how to manage; the latter contains applications that we have integrated but are not managed by us.

 You can easily surf catalogs from the Apps section in Happa: